nhphuong2504/disney-data/README.md

-Marvel Database Creation & Analysis Project
+Disney Database Creation & Analysis Project

 	Introduction
 Welcome to the "Disney Database Creation & Analysis" project!
 This repository is dedicated to guiding enthusiasts and professionals in the field of data science through the process of creating and analyzing a comprehensive dataset of Marvel characters and stories.
 It's an ideal project for those interested in exploring data related to comics, movies, and Marvel lore through Python programming.